 Our second day was mostly centered around Rome’s ancient Colosseum, Palatine Hill and the massive Roman Forum.
 Beautiful ruins rich in history made this area an unforgettable experience.

 It turns out this area is popular amongst conservatory students as well.
 Excellent, sunny weather (in the middle of winter!) and a classical violist nearby reciting Vivaldi made for a lovely picnic~.

 Later in the evening we visited the Pantheon, a basilica dating back to 27 BCE, and architecturally quite impressive.

 Our fourth and last day, a Sunday, was an excellent time to visit the Vatican City and gain a potential bar-bragging story by experiencing a Pope Francis speech live.

 The Sistine Chapel‘s queues are legendary and despite being out of season, today was not an exception.
 We could’ve easily queued for 4 hours so we wisely decided on admiring St. Peter’s Basilica instead.
-I’m not particularly religious, but the general atmosphere in Vatican City was quite enjoyable and reminiscent of that felt at music festivals: a small band was performing live music while an enormous crowd, including lots of youngsters, lined up to see the Pope’s speech.
+I’m not religious, but the general atmosphere in Vatican City was quite enjoyable and reminiscent of that often felt at music festivals: a small band was performing live music while an enormous crowd, including a surprising amount of young people, lined up to see the Pope’s speech.
 Not speaking Italian or being religious made me feel slightly out of place however.

 When traveling, I make it a habit of finding new music by listening to local radio stations or asking recommendations to people I meet in hostels or bars - It’s my own personal souvenir and sticks better in my mind than regular touristic souvenirs.